-These can be found in store or online.
+These can be found in-store or online.
 Adaptogen powder is often found in health food stores or in the supplement aisle of Target or Whole Foods.
-You can also purchase it online here.

 Lavender can be found in stores in the flower section in the spring.
-You can also find dried lavender seeds with teas or find the dried stems near the check out.
+You can also find dried lavender seeds with teas or find the dried stems near the checkout.
 If buying stems, simply pull off the seeds and use them.
-You can find them online here.

 Can this meet my dietary needs?

-This is made with only natural sugar, is gluten free, caffeine free, and dairy free.
+This is made with only natural sugar and is gluten-free, caffeine-free, and dairy-free.
 If you swap out the honey for gave or maple syrup, it is also vegan.